ayshiff/poke/README.md

 # Running Locally

 Make sure you have Node.js and mongodb installed.
-Make sure your server databse is running and connect in the app.js file :
+Make sure your server databse is running and connected in the app.js file :

   `mongoose.connect('mongodb://localhost/'yourdatabase'');`